 Design Twitter Interview Question: Our Answer

-After you establish the requirements, you can begin to outline your design of the Twitter API.
+After establishing the requirements, you can begin to outline your design of the Twitter API.
 That would look something like this:

 We'll start by outlining important endpoints for the API design.
 These include: